-Nestled deep in a canyon, Ma’in is a verdant oasis just 13 kilometres from the Dead Sea.
-The cascading hot spring waterfalls feed the lush greenery and the resort’s man-made swimming pools.
-The spa, with its own dedicated hot spring-fed pool, is divinely relaxing and offers the usual treatments.
-But what makes this property magical is the otherworldly location and the therapeutic spring waters, in which King Herod is said to have sought healing over two thousand years ago.Local tip: Visitors who aren’t checking in to the hotel can access the springs through a public area for an entrance fee of around 15 JOD (USD $21).
+Nestled deep in a canyon, Ma’in is a verdant oasis just 13 kilometres (8mi) from the Dead Sea.
+The cascading hot-spring waterfalls feed the lush greenery and the man-made swimming pools at the resort.
+The spa is divinely relaxing and offers the usual treatments.
+But, what makes this property magical is the otherworldly location and the therapeutic spring waters, in which King Herod is said to have sought healing over 2000 years ago.

-Urbanites looking for a chic, modern escape often book a stay at the brand new W Amman (opened in mid-2018).
-The W’s cosy spa offers some of the best massages and body treatments in the city, and the couple’s massage treatment room is to die for.
-Nail your fitness goals with their trainer and nutritionist and add the finishing touches with facials, manicures and pedicures, and other top-notch salon services.
-Bonus: the hotel’s ‘whatever/whenever’ policy means you can customise your wellness regimen – like arranging a detox menu for your stay.Local tip: If you’re in the mood to re-tox on weekends when the sun sets, their outdoor roof bar, Wet Deck, is one of the trendiest places in Amman.
+Urbanites looking for a chic, modern escape often book a stay at the W Amman.
+Inside, the cosy spa offers some of the best massages and body treatments in the city.
+Nail your fitness goals with a trainer and nutritionist, and add the finishing touches with facials, manicures and pedicures.
+Bonus: the hotel’s “whatever, whenever” policy means you can customise your wellness regimen – like arranging a detox menu for your stay.